 Professor Linda M. Collins, Director, The Methodology Center; Distinguished Professor, Department of Human Development and Family Studies; Professor, Department of Statistics

-Dr. Collins is a recipient of a Fulbright Specialist Award 2018 to visit the Health Behaviour Change Research Group at the National University of Ireland, Galway in April – May.
-During her visit to Ireland, she will deliver a workshop and a lecture on MOST and meet with research teams to explore and develop the application of MOST to their work.
+Dr. Collins was a recipient of a Fulbright Specialist Award 2018 and visited the Health Behaviour Change Research Group at the National University of Ireland, Galway in April – May.
+During her visit to Ireland, she delivered a workshop and lecture on MOST, and met with research teams to explore and develop the application of MOST to their work.
 Linda is interested in most aspects of research methods.
 Lately she has been most interested in experimental and non-experimental design, particularly for building, optimizing and evaluating behavioral interventions.
 She also has a long-standing interest in models for longitudinal data, particularly latent transition analysis, and other latent class models.

 Pictured at the Advisory Board Meeting, June 2016: Patrick Murphy, Sean Dinneen, Lisa Hynes, Valerie Parker, Molly Byrne, David French, Milou Fredrix, Prof Susan Michie (Centre for Behaviour Change, UCL, in place of Caroline Wood), Marita Hennessy, Evelyn Fanning, Maureen D'Eath, Jenny Mc Sharry and Andrew Murphy.

 - Dr Rachel Carey, Centre for Behaviour Change, University College London, UK

 - Professor Mike Clarke, Director of MRC Methodology Hub, Director of MRC All-Ireland Hub for Trials Methodology Research, School of Medicine, Dentistry and Biomedical Sciences , Queen’s University Belfast and Chair of the MRC Network of Hubs for Trials Methodology Research